harel-coffee/anti_CRISPR-auto/README.md

 After downloading the amino acid sequences of anti-CRISPR proteins and un-anti-CRISPR proteins from NCBI and UniProt, you should extract three features from the below steps before using PreAcrs:you should extract three features from belowing steps before you use PreAcrs.

-1. extracting the PSSM_AC feature and RPSSM feature from an online service named POSSUM [https://possum.erc.monash.edu/server.jsp]()
+1. Extracting the PSSM_AC feature and RPSSM feature from an online service named POSSUM [https://possum.erc.monash.edu/server.jsp]()
-2. extracting the SSA feature from a python-based toolkit named eFeature [http://lab.malab.cn/soft/eFeature/index.html](http://lab.malab.cn/soft/eFeature/index.html)
+2. Extracting the SSA feature from a python-based toolkit named eFeature [http://lab.malab.cn/soft/eFeature/index.html](http://lab.malab.cn/soft/eFeature/index.html)

 ### Architecture